9t8/alum_site_backend/README.md

 ## warnings
 **on live servers, use a KMS or something to properly store `env.ESSO_KEY`.** `require('crypto').randomBytes(258).toString('base64');` in the node repl seems to generate a good key.

-code is mostly untested.

-don't put sensitive/important/large data in the db.
+do not put sensitive/important/large data in the db.

 ## useful extensions
 [sqlite3 editor](https://marketplace.visualstudio.com/items?itemName=yy0931.vscode-sqlite3-editor) for viewing and manipulating the db (requires python installation).